arsscriptum/PowerShell.Module.Shim/README.md

 I actually change my PATH variable on the cmdline, made a booboo and lost the previous value.
 All my PATH entries were lost.
 Now, I only add the SHIM DIRECTORY in my path, and every program I want accessible, I create a shim.

+Shimgen is a tool that makes batch redirection not suck so much by generating shims that point to target executable files.

+* Provides an exe file that calls a target executable
+* The exe can be called from powershell, bash, cmd.exe, or other shells just like you would call the target.
+* Blocks and waits for command line apps to finish running, exits immediately when running a GUI app
+* Uses the icon of the target if the target exists on creation
+* Works better than symlinks.
+Symlinks on Windows fall down at file dependencies.
+So if your file depends on other files and DLLs, all of those need to also be linked.

+## Shim Arguments

+You pass these arguments to an executable that is a shim (e.g. executables in the bin directory of your choco install):

+ * `--shimgen-help` - shows this help menu and exits without running the target
+ * `--shimgen-log` - logging is shown on command line
+ * `--shimgen-waitforexit` - explicitly tell the shim to wait for target to exit - useful when something is calling a gui and wanting to block - command line programs explicitly have waitforexit already set.
+ * `--shimgen-exit` - explicitly tell the shim to exit immediately.
+ * `--shimgen-gui` - explicitly behave as if the target is a GUI application.
+This is helpful in situations where the package did not have a proper .gui file.
+ * `--shimgen-usetargetworkingdirectory` - set the working directory to the target path.
+Useful when programs need to be running from where they are located (usually indicates programs that have issues being run globally).
+ * `--shimgen-noop` - Do not actually call the target.
+Useful to see what would happen if you ran the command.

 ## Benefits